Pranshul-cloud/Last-Mile-Delivery-Optimization/README.md

    - Selected four questions with the greatest business impact and stakeholder relevance (e.g., semi‑urban delays, traffic + weather effects, idle‑time peaks)
    - Generated supporting charts and tables for delivery duration, idle‑time trends, and zone‑level comparisons
    - Dashboard source files and exported visuals are available in `/3_executive_report/3.1_dashboard/`

+5. **Insights & Recommendations Documentation**
+   - Synthesized key findings into concise insights and strategic recommendations
+   - Compiled and formatted the final report in `/3_executive_report/3.3_insights_and_recommendations/`
+   - Ensured alignment with stakeholder objectives and clarity for decision‑making